What to expect from your visit to Upton House and Gardens

-There is a one-way route in place across the property.
-Collect a map at the entrance to guide you, and look out for signs, which will explain any changes to how you can access different parts of the site.
+To help keep everyone safe, please follow the latest guidance on your visit, and look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 If you’re showing any of the symptoms of Coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Profit from the café and shop go towards helping us care for Upton House and Gardens, thank you for your continued support.

 There is a wheelchair-accessible route around the garden.
 We’ve updated our access statement, with more information about way-marked routes, and what facilities are available across the property for visitors with specific requirements.